PromptQuorumPromptQuorum

 Error 10: Model Stops Generating Mid-Response

-• Increase num_predict: this parameter sets the maximum number of tokens to generate.
+• Increase num_predict: This parameter sets the maximum tokens to generate.
 Default is often 128.
-Increase it: in Ollama, add `PARAMETER num_predict 2048` to a Modelfile.
+Increase it: In Ollama, add `PARAMETER num_predict 2048` to the Modelfile.

-• Check context window: if your conversation is very long, the model may be hitting its context limit.
-Start a fresh session or use a model with a larger context window (Llama 3.2 supports 128K).
+• Check context window: If your conversation is very long, the model may hit its context limit.
+Start a new session or use a model with a larger context window (Llama 3.2 3B supports 128K).

-• Check for stop tokens: some Modelfiles include stop sequences that terminate generation early.
-Review the system prompt and template for unexpected stop patterns.
+• Check stop tokens: Some Modelfiles include stop sequences that terminate generation early.
+Check the system prompt and template for unexpected stop patterns.

 Sources